How to Choose an Indoor Table Tennis Table

 • Casual home play (family, recreation):

-allow at least 1.5 m at each end + 1.0 m on each side
+Allow at least 1.5 m at each end + 1.0 m on each side

-→ approximately min.
-5.8 × 3.5 m of space.
+→ roughly a minimum of 5.8 × 3.5 m of space.

-• Comfortable training (you will run more, longer exchanges):
+• Comfortable training (more running, longer rallies):

 • Club matches / higher level: